ctoweyburke/MS1-NaomhMhuireLGFA/README.md

 -   I have tested the site on various devices, but have not found any known bugs.
 -   On Google Chrome, the Social Media icons are 2 side by side and 1 below, rather than 3 across like in the page.

+- I tested the pages to ensure they were mobile responsive.
+On iphone I found - the social media icons were not centered.
+I had already created a media query so I had to work on it to align the icons.

 ## Deployment